 Condor Ferries was founded in 1964 and initially operated a passenger service between France and the Channel Islands.
-In 1987, the first service linking the Channel Islands with the UK was launched and since then Condor Ferries has operated a year-round service connecting the UK through Poole, and Portsmouth, the Channel Islands through Guernsey and Jersey and the ports of St Malo and Cherbourg in France.
-Condor Ferries operates the high speed ferries, Condor Liberation and Condor Rapide.
-In 1999, the Commodore Clipper, a conventional car, passenger and freight carrying vessel was introduced to the fleet to offer an all-weather, year round service.
-Each year, Condor Ferries carries more than 1 million passengers and 200,000 passenger vehicles.
-Condor Ferries is also an active member of the communities within which it operates and supports numerous organisations, sports and charities through sponsorship and travel.
+In 1987, the first service linking the Channel Islands with the UK was launched and since then Condor Ferries has operated a year-round service connecting the UK, Guernsey and Jersey and the port of St Malo in France.
+Each year, they carry over 1 million passengers and 200,000 passenger vehicles on their services.

 In March 2015, Condor Ferries introduced a new addition to the fleet – Condor Liberation.
 This state-of-the-art high-speed car ferry is the first of its kind to operate in Northern Europe, and marks £50m of investment in the Channel Islands.
 Condor Liberation serves Guernsey and Jersey from its UK base in Poole.

 Condor Ferries also operate Condor Rapide, a fast car ferry, serving the Guernsey and Jersey to France routes.